danielzgsilva/CL-MOT/README.md

 # CL-MOT
-Self-supervised learning for Multi Object Tracking with Contrastive Learning
+A Self-supervised approach for Multi Object Tracking with Contrastive Learning